cnwalker/senegal/telecom.md

 |:--:|:--:|
 | ![Cell Towers and Poverty](./Resources/Telecom/Telecom_Maps/Poverty_and_Cell_Towers.png)| Link and communication volume overlaid with normal MPI |

-While the results were excellent in terms mapping the information wealth of the country, the correlation with MPI was not resistant to the removal of Dakar from the dataset.
-However, when they looked at behavioral metrics like the number of outbound calls, they found a very
+While the results were excellent in terms mapping the information wealth of the country, the correlation of raw communication and link volume with MPI was not resistant to the removal of Dakar from the dataset.
+However, when they looked at behavioral metrics, specifically outbound calls between 8pm and 12pm, they found a very strong correlation (0.92 r) with MPI.

-- Paper finds excellent correlation between network centrality and MPI in Senegal

-- Dakar has a strong influence on the MPI/Cell-tower correlation, but not when you take into account specific behaviors

-- Paper includes calls initiated as key behavioral metric

-- Centrality is the importance of a network, in this case determined by flow.
-Describe Activity, Eigenvector, and PageRank and what each one actually means in practice.
-(Why Eigenvector is better than Activity, etc.)

-- Cell tower work allows for higher granularity poverty maps

-- Areas that don't correlate well with MPI do have a fiber optic cable running through them.

-- Paper only uses Orange data.
+Centrality is the "importance" of a node in a network.
+In this case the nodes are the major regions of Senegal and the connections are mobile telephone traffic between regions.
+In this case the metric of "activity" which is the net flow into a node from other nodes was not as well correlated with MPI as eigenvector centrality, which was not as well correlated as the most highly correlated algorithm in the paper which was page rank.
+Upon inspection though, it seems like the benefits of using page rank over eigenvector neutrality were quite marginal.

+The simplest measure of centrality is activity, which essentially measures which nodes in the graph contain the most traffic

+There are a number of issues with the paper's methodology however.
+For one, the paper's dataset is only Orange data and only contains calls within Dakar.

 Tigo and Expresso have footholds in Dakar and St. Louis, and to a lesser extent in Zinguinchor and Tambacounda.
 Tigo and Expresso had market share of 23% and 21% respectively as of 2017.
 The addition of the data from these providers would likely increase the centrality of Dakar, St. Louis, Zinguinchor, and Tambacounda beyond that of the existing model, which would likely have the affect of making the areas not covered by Tigo and Expresso correlate more strongly with a lower MPI.

 | Tigo Coverage | Expresso Coverage |
 |:--:|:--:|